yeokm1/retro-configs/README.md

 # 1. [Thinkpad T42](thinkpad-t42)

-The Pentium II machine is configured to dual-boot to DOS 6.22/Windows for Workgroups (WFW) 3.11 and Windows 98SE.
+The Pentium M machine is configured to dual-boot to DOS 6.22/Windows for Workgroups (WFW) 3.11 and Windows 98SE.

 <img src="thinkpad-t42/photos/t42-full.jpg" width="500">